google-map-react/google-map-react/API.md

 ### Heatmap Layer

-To use the heatmap layer, add `heatmapLibrary={true}` to add the visualizations library, and provide the data&configuration for the heatmap in `heatmap` as props.
+To use the heatmap layer, add `visualization` to the libraries property array on `bootstrapURLKeys` and provide the data & configuration for the heatmap in `heatmap` as props.

 The typescript interface for the heatmap prop is as follows:
 ```typescript